rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ```

 Be sure to create a user account when you run the `python manage.py syncdb`
-command, as you’ll need that later to test your login.
+command, as you'll need that later to test your login.

 ## Determine URLs

 There are many ways to design a website, but I prefer to build the URL schema
 first, then build the site to match the URL schema.
-So let’s decide on what URLs
+So let's decide on what URLs
 we will need now.
 If you are going to build a real website and not just this
 simple example, feel free to add whatever else you need.